HarryWill/Interactive-Tearable-Interface/README.md

 # Welcome!
 This repository contains the code and libraries used in the creation of my final year univeristy prototype.

-I'm currently developing six, interactive devices inorder to study responses to reconfigurable, interactive interfaces.
+I'm currently developing six, interactive devices to study user responses to reconfigurable interfaces.

 Each device features a screen, an Arduino and four infrared recievers and transmitters for communication.